 Apportionment of the Veteran's Benefits to Dependents

-Generally, a Veteran’s benefits are exempt from taxation, exempt from the claim of creditors, and cannot be liable to attachment, levy, or seizure by or under any legal or equitable process whatever, either before or after receipt of the benefits by the Veteran.
+Veterans benefits are exempt from taxation, claims of creditors, and cannot be attached, levied, or seized by or under any legal or equitable process.

-The Department of Veterans Affairs will apportion a Veteran’s monthly disability benefits when a Veteran is not living with his or her spouse, or the Veteran's children are not living with the Veteran and the Department of Veterans Affairs determines that the Veteran is not reasonably discharging his or her responsibility for support of his or her spouse and/or dependent children.
+The Department of Veterans Affairs may apportion a veteran’s monthly disability benefits when a veteran is not living with his or her spouse or the veteran's children are not living with the veteran and the Department of Veterans Affairs determines that the veteran is not reasonably discharging his or her responsibility for support of his or her spouse and/or dependent children.